 Small Enterprises

-manufacturing enterprises would be classified as small for this purpose if their investment in Plant and Machinery exceeds INR 25 Lakhs but is limited to INR 5 Crores.
+Manufacturing enterprises would be classified as small for this purpose if their investment in Plant and Machinery exceeds INR 25 Lakhs but is limited to INR 5 Crores.
 On the other hand, enterprises in the service sector would be classified as small if their investment in equipment exceeds INR 10 Lakhs but is limited to INR 2 Crores.

-Companies Specified and required to File Form MSME
+Companies are required to file Form MSME.

 Responsibilities held by the Specified Companies